 This time, we have one odd, but luckily not so dangerous screen issue in Windows 10.
-That problem is the upside down screen that some users recently encountered.
-Cause of this flaw isn’t specifically determined, it can be due to an outdated graphics driver, or you even accidentally flipped it.
+That problem is the upside-down screen that some users recently encountered.
+The cause of this flaw isn’t specifically determined, it can be due to an outdated graphics driver, or you even accidentally flipped it.
 Anyway, the outcome is the same.

 How to fix the problem with a flipped screen in Windows 10

 Fix: Upside down screen in Windows 10